Written byConnie Yang

 1. Reset NVRAM/PRAM

-NVRAM, non-volatile random-access memory, holds the information and settings about the state of the Mac for faster boot.
+NVRAM, a non-volatile random-access memory, holds the information and settings about the state of the Mac for faster boot.
 PRAM stores similar information too.

 Therefore, resetting NVRAM/PRAM may help you fix login problems.
 You just need to restart your Mac and press the Command + Option + P + R keys at the same time for about 20 seconds.
-Once your Mac reboot, you can enter your password again.
+Once your Mac reboots, you can enter your password again.

-2. Boot into Safe Mode
+3. Boot into Safe Mode

 Safe Mode is a diagnostic mode of macOS.
 It only launches necessary programs and software during Mac startup.
-Booting your Mac into Safe Mode can check that if the third-party software prevents you from logging into your Mac or not.
+Booting your Mac into Safe Mode can check if the third-party software prevents you from logging into your Mac or not.

 - Hold down the Shift key when restarting your Mac.